SavinaRoja/SavinaRoja.github.io/_posts/2016-02-06-haskell-revisits-the-central-dogma.md

 {% endhighlight %}

-To give it a more in depth test application, I'll adjust `simpleSeqGetter` and then translate the mRNA from the before.
+To give it a more in depth test application, I'll adjust `simpleSeqGetter` and `translateCodingRegion` to then translate the mRNA from the before.

 {% highlight haskell %}
 simpleSeqGetter :: FilePath -> IO NucleicSeq